-COMM 4510U Strategic Management Communication
+COMM 4260U Language, Culture and Society

 COMM 4520U Advanced Business Communication

 COMM 4720U Communication for Social Change

-COMM 4810U Special Topics: Internship
+COMM 4810U Communication Practicum

 Any 3000- or 4000-level Health Science course

 15.2.10 Program details - Science and Technology specialization

 This specialization provides a broad science background for graduates intending to pursue communication employment opportunities in the science and technology sector.
 It provides students with an understanding of current issues within science and a deeper understanding of the issues involved in the biological and life sciences.
 Upon completing this specialization, students will understand the culture of science and will be able to effectively communicate scientific issues to the general public.

 Students entering this specialization will have a strong interest in science and its importance in today's technology-oriented economy.
 Students will be expected to have taken science courses at least to Grade 11 during their secondary school education.

 YEAR 1 (30 credit hours)

 COMM 1100U Introduction to Communication

 COMM 1110U Developments in Human Communication

 COMM 1220U Reading Our World

 COMM 1310U Fundamentals of Professional Writing

 COMM 1320U Oral Communication and Public Speaking

+COMM 1420U Digital Literacy for Communication in the 21st Century

 COMM 1610U Interpersonal Communication

-Three general electives
+Two general electives

-Science elective \$
+Science elective

 Science electives: